layline-io/layline-doc/docs/03-assets/sources/asset-source-sqs.md

 Use the drop-down list to select an [AWS Connection](/docs/assets/connections/asset-connection-aws) that should support this Asset.
 If it does not exist, you need to create it first.

+#### SQS Queue

+Once you picked an SQS Connection above the system will try to test the connection and show available queues within the drop-down list under `SQS Queue`.
+Pick the topic you want to process messages from.
+Another approach could be: you can use ${...} macros to expand variables defined in [environment variables](/docs/assets/resources/asset-resource-environment).

+#### Further settings

+* **`Polling duration [sec]`**: Configuring the value 0 in here, SQS "short polling" is activated and the request will only query a subset of the servers to find messages.
+Amazon SQS sends the response right away, even if the query found no messages.
+Configuring any value greater than 0 in here, SQS "long polling" is activated and the request will query all of the servers for messages.
+Amazon SQS sends a response after it collects at least one available message, up to the `Maximum message count` specified in the request.
+Amazon SQS sends an empty response only if the here configured polling wait time expires.
+Find more details about [SQS Short and Long Polling](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-short-and-long-polling.html) through the link.
+* **`Maximum message count`**: parameter relates to the message polling behavior described above: either of the configured limits reached first, the querying of messages will end after `Maximum message count` resp. elapsed `Polling duration [sec]`.
+* **`Visibility timeout [sec]`**: The visibility timeout begins when Amazon SQS returns a message.
+During this time, the consumer has to process and delete the message.
+You can define this timeout period in here.
+After the visibility timeout period the message becomes visible to other consumers again if it is not deleted.
+If a message must be received only once, your consumer should delete it within the duration of the visibility timeout. ( see also [SQS Visibility Timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html)).
+Within lalyine.io you need to ensure this behavior by adding the [Input Frame Committer](/docs/assets/processors-flow/asset-flow-input-frame-committer) processor into your workflow since this is the instance that would finally delete the message from the queue.
+Please note: DELETE is only executed when message has reached the Input Frame Committer!

 ---